 CEOS supports the notion of continued support to such networks (many already established through CEOS Agencies and other activities under CGMS, WMO, etc.) but urges the operators to make the data available to the scientific community.

-Proposed CEOS action for D.2: CEOS to support the notion of continued support to such dedicated cloud and water vapor network.

-Terms for action: NA

-CEOS lead entity: NA

-CEOS contributing entities: TBD

-Proposed external partnership: WMO, CGMS, GCOS, GTN-H, IGW

 D.5.
 A strong rationale should be developed in order to encourage increased financial commitments by GEO members and other nations to continuous operation and expansion of soil moisture networks.
 A strategy reviewing the optimum network size and trade-offs between the number of stations and equipment upgrades and demonstrating the benefits of soil moisture in key applications would be part of this rationale.
 The strategy should also review the benefits of supersites; the full spectrum of environmental variables would be measured.
 Support is also needed for follow-on missions such as GCOM-W2, which are necessary to provide long-term global soil moisture measurements.